 Bridging the skills gap in the Built Environment through fully funded MMC training opportunities

-Modern Methods of Construction (MMC) and offsite manufacturing are seen as the future with opportunities to improve productivity and attract new talent to the industry.
+Modern Methods of Construction (MMC) and off-site manufacturing present opportunities to improve productivity and attract new talent to the construction industry.

 About the Workforce for the Future Programme

-- Access to an experienced Skills Adviser who will help you develop your workforce
+- Access to an experienced Skills Adviser to help develop your workforce

-- A Workforce Development Plan and strategy to put into place
+- A Workforce Development Plan and strategy to implement in your business

-- Access a suite of online tools, resources and workshops
+- A suite of online tools, resources and workshops

 - Strategic planning and change management guidance